QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 * ["Using GnuPG with QubesOS" by Alex](https://apapadop.wordpress.com/2013/08/21/using-gnupg-with-qubesos/)

 ## Current limitations

-* Current implementation requires importing of public keys to the vault domain.
-  This opens up an avenue to attack the gpg running in the backend domain via a hypothetical bug in public key importing code.
-  See ticket [#474](https://github.com/QubesOS/qubes-issues/issues/474) for more details and plans how to get around this problem, as well as the section on [using Split GPG with subkeys](#advanced-using-split-gpg-with-subkeys).

 * It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
   Perhaps the GPG backend domain could start a disposable and have the to-be-signed document displayed there?
 To Be Determined.